Sam Roscoe: Alloa Athletic loan

 On 30 August 2018, Roscoe moved to Scottish Championship team Alloa Athletic on loan.
 The loan was extended on 8 January 2019, for the remainder of the season making a total of 25 appearances.

 Ayr United

 On 13 June 2019, Roscoe signed a two-year deal with Ayr United.
-Roscoe made his debut for Ayr United on 13 July against Berwick Rangers in the Scottish League Cup which they won 7-0.
-Roscoe scored his first senior goal in September, against Wrexham A.F.C. in the Scottish Challenge Cup in a 1-1 draw.
+Roscoe made his debut for Ayr United on 13 July against Berwick Rangers in the Scottish League Cup which they won 7–0.
+Roscoe scored his first senior goal in September, against Wrexham A.F.C. in the Scottish Challenge Cup in a 1–1 draw.

 Linfield

 Roscoe signed a two-year contract with Linfield in June 2021.

+Altrincham

+On 16 June 2023, Roscoe signed for National League club Altrincham.

+Return to Linfield

+On 12 June 2024, it was announced that Roscoe had returned to Linfield for an undisclosed fee.